 Connecting Women With Disabilities in Kenya to Government Support

 In addition to business training and accommodations, the GLP-IF program helped retailers access government benefits to support their enterprises.
-The program assisted women in registering with the National Council, which offers tax exemptions, assistive devices, and subsidized health care.
+The program assisted women in registering with the National Council for Persons with Disability, which offers tax exemptions, assistive devices, and subsidized health care.
 The registration process is often lengthy and challenging, particularly for those without internet access.
 TechnoServe addressed this barrier by bringing council representatives directly to training sessions.
 The program also connected retailers with umbrella organizations for people with disabilities, expanding their support networks beyond the business training.

 The GLP-IF program strongly emphasized inclusive business design, encouraging retailers to adapt their environments through: